-3.12 Fish and Wildlife Resources Impact Analysis
+3.10 Fish and Wildlife Resources Impact Analysis

 Per DER-10, the purpose of the Fish and Wildlife Resources Impact Analysis (FWRIA) is to identify actual or potential impacts to fish and wildlife resources from site contaminants of ecological concern.
 However, in accordance with DER-10 Section 3.10.1(b)(3), it is assumed no FWRIA is needed if the site is characterized by a point source of contamination to the groundwater (i.e., dry cleaner or gas station) which will be prevented from discharging to surface water, and there is no widespread soil contamination or habitat of an endangered, threatened or special concern species present.
 The New Process Cleaners site has minimal soil contamination and is located in a developed area where habitat for endangered, threatened, or special concern species is unlikely.
-One co-located surface water and sediment sample will be collected as discussed in Section 3.6 to determine if any site-related contamination is discharging or has discharged to Cayadutta Creek.
-At this time, it is unknown if groundwater from the New Process Cleaners site is discharging to Cayadutta Creek.
-Therefore, following a review of the results of the creek sampling, the need for a FWRIA will be evaluated as per a request from NYSDEC.
+Five co-located surface water and sediment sample were collected as a part of the 2022 remedial investigation activities and VOCs were nondetect in all samples.
+This indicates that it is unlikely that any site-related contaminants are discharging or have discharged to Cayadutta Creek.
+Therefore, it is assumed that an FWRIA will not be necessary as a part of the RI report.